projjalmukherjee/laratree/README.md

 #step1 :: clone from remote

-#step2 :: composer install
+#step2 :: run command for install the vendor in cmd

+composer install

 #step3 :: run the command in command line interface